Before I write about our adventures in Curaçao, let me take a step back to how it all began…

 While we used air miles to fly from the US to Ecuador, getting out of Ecuador without paying an arm and a leg (and having to travel via Central American hubs like Panama City or San Jose) proved to be more difficult.
 We looked at various flight options, we even thought about taking a bus to Colombia or Peru and fly from there… but in the end, we found a reasonably priced flight with InselAir (Curaçao’s national carrier) to Curaçao and on to Trinidad and Tobago.
 From Trinidad and Tobago, it was going to be easier to continue up the chain of islands.
 What a beauty… or so we thought.

-A few weeks after booking, InselAir reissued our tickets without explanation, putting us on an Avianca flight via Bogota (turning our three hour non-stop flight into a full-day affair with a four hour lay-over in Bogota).
-Turns out, the airline had been grounded (for reasons still not totally clear to us) and barred from flying anywhere else but the former Netherland Antilles.
-Hence our flight to Trinidad was cancelled altogether… Anyhow, while we had read about Curaçao, and it sounded interesting, it was the flight route that ultimately decided we would start our Caribbean adventure on Curaçao.
+A few weeks after booking, InselAir reissued our tickets without explanation, putting us on an Avianca flight via Bogota (turning our three hours non-stop flight into a full-day affair with a four-hour layover in Bogota).
+Turns out, the airline had been grounded (for reasons still not totally clear to us) and barred from flying anywhere else but the former Netherlands Antilles.
+Hence our flight to Trinidad cancelled altogether… Anyhow, while we had read about Curaçao, and it sounded interesting, it was the flight route that ultimately decided we would start our Caribbean adventure on Curaçao.

-We had initially thought about splitting our time between Curaçao and Bonaire but Bonaire turned out to be super expensive, so we decided to stay in Curacao for the full ten days – spending five nights at Cecil Paradise Apartments half-way between the airport and Downtown Willemstad (find our TripAdvisor review here) and five nights on the west coast.
+We had initially thought about splitting our time between Curaçao and Bonaire but Bonaire turned out to be super expensive, so we decided to stay in Curacao for the full ten days – spending five nights at Cecil Paradise Apartments half-way between the airport and Downtown Willemstad and five nights on the west coast.

-While Willemstad’s pretty pastel coloured waterfront of historic Dutch houses is the first thing cruise ship tourists get to see, the first thing we saw, coming from the airport just after nightfall, were the burning chimneys of a massive oil refinery, smack-bang in the middle of the island and just 15 minutes walk away from our accommodation.
-When the wind blew the ‘wrong way’ for the first time, we thought we had left the gas on in the kitchen (that’s what it smells like living around the corner of an oil refinery).
+While Willemstad’s pretty pastel-coloured waterfront of historic Dutch houses is the first thing cruise ship tourists get to see, the first thing we saw, coming from the airport just after nightfall, was the burning chimneys of a massive oil refinery, smack-bang in the middle of the island and just 15 minutes walk away from our accommodation.
+When the wind blew the wrong way for the first time, we thought we had left the gas on in the kitchen (that’s what it smells like living around the corner of an oil refinery).

 While we can’t imagine ourselves to ever live in Curaçao permanently, we had a great time on the island.